jeffreysanglin/high-performance-computing/README.md

-# Optimizing KNN + Cosine Similarity with HPC
+# HPC: Optimizing KNN + Cosine Similarity

 This project explores how much performance can improve when a familiar data science workflow is rewritten for high-performance computing.